-The reason behind the European subway map of IT vendors
+The reason behind the European subway map of IT vendors in supply chain

 Manufacturers, wholesalers and retailers are often looking for the right supply chain applications to support their critical processes, but the supply chain software vendor market is complex and lacks transparency.
 With vendors claiming to deliver all kinds of solutions, often with similar names, plus a steady stream of mergers and acquisitions (and the inevitable associated rebranding), the marketplace is continuously changing.